ArisenIO/arisenjsv1/README.md

   `get_required_keys` is called to discover which signing keys to use.
 If a function is provided, this function is called for each transaction.

-* **httpEndpoint** `string` - http or https location of a nodeosd server providing a chain API.
-When using eosjs from a browser remember to configure the same origin policy in nodeosd or proxy server.
-For testing, nodeosd configuration `access-control-allow-origin = *` could be used.
+* **httpEndpoint** `string` - http or https location of a nodrsnd server providing a chain API.
+When using arisenjs from a browser remember to configure the same origin policy in nodrsnd or proxy server.
+For testing, nodrsnd configuration `access-control-allow-origin = *` could be used.

   Set this value to **null** for a cold-storage (no network) configuration.

 * **expireInSeconds** `number` - number of seconds before the transaction will expire.
-The time is based on the nodeosd's clock.
+The time is based on the nodrsnd's clock.
 An unexpired transaction that may have had an error is a liability until the expiration is reached, this time should be brief.